thecodearcher/sms-order-tracking/README.md

     $ composer require twilio/sdk

-If you don’t have composer installed on your local machine you can do so by following the instructions in [their documentation](https://getcomposer.org/doc/00-intro.md).
+If you don’t have Composer installed on your local machine you can do so by following the instructions in [their documentation](https://getcomposer.org/doc/00-intro.md).

 ### Setting up Twilio SDK